Datasheets for Datasets: Questions and Workflow

 \subsection{Uses}

-These questions are intended to encourage dataset creators to reflect on the tasks for which the dataset should and should not be used.
-By explicitly highlighting these tasks, dataset creators can help dataset consumers to make informed decisions, thereby avoiding potential risks or harms.~\\ \begin{itemize} \item \textbf{Has the dataset been used for any tasks already?} If so, please provide a description.
+The questions in this section are intended to encourage dataset creators to reflect on the tasks for which the dataset should and should not be used.
+By explicitly highlighting these tasks, dataset creators can help dataset consumers to make informed decisions, thereby avoiding potential risks or harms.\\